greggo58/CI-MS4-biltong-shop/README.md

 <img src="https://devcenter1.assets.heroku.com/article-images/2349-imported-1443570589-2349-imported-1443555058-422-original.jpg">

 You can also use manual deploys to temporarily deploy a branch other than the one that’s configured for automatic deployment.
 For example, you might have a development app synced to the **development** GitHub branch, but you temporarily want to test a feature branch.
 Simply trigger a manual deploy of the feature branch to test it on the Heroku app.
-Note that release of the feature branch is overwritten on the next successful GitHub push to the **development** branch.
+Note that the release of the feature branch is overwritten on the next successful GitHub push to the **development** branch.

 #### **Automatic Deploys**
 When you enable automatic deploys for a GitHub branch, Heroku builds and deploys all pushes to that branch.
 If, for example, you have a development app on Heroku, you can configure pushes to your GitHub development branch to be automatically built and deployed to that app.